Early Quantum Theory | General Chemistry 1

 Properties of waves:

-• Wavelength (λ) is the distance between identical points on successive waves
+- Wavelength (λ) is the distance between successive wave peaks.

-• Frequency (ν) is the number of waves that pass through a point per unit time
+- Frequency (ν) is the number of wave peaks that pass a given point per unit time.

 Relationship between speed of light, wavelength and frequency: